TSEC-GEEKS/tsecgeeks.in/_posts/2022-8-27-Dive-Into-CP.md

 ### Contests to look if you are beginner :
 - [Atcoders.jp](atcoders.jp), ABC every Saturday 5 pm
-- [Codechef](https://www.codechef.com), STAERTER every Wednesday 8 pm
+- [Codechef](https://www.codechef.com), STARTER every Wednesday 8 pm

 #### Some Prestigious Contests:
-- ICPC (Internation Collegiate Programming Contest)
+- ICPC (International Collegiate Programming Contest)
 - Google Kickstart
 - Hashcode
 - FB Hackercup
 - Codechef Snackdown

+#### Advice from Speakers
+   Stay consistent, consistent, consistent !
+One day you might achieve the 5 :star: rating.
+Kudos!

 ### Looking for peers?
-If you are beginner and looking for peers or post contest discussions, you are free to join
+You all are welcome to join our whatsapp group for post contests discussions or any problems.

 [WhatsApp Group.](https://chat.whatsapp.com/JBDDrdrIMaOKFSRaE09Pd1)